-- 1. Prophylactic FFP should not be administered to non-bleeding children with minor prolongation of the PT (2B)/APTT including prior to surgery, although it may be considered for surgery to critical sites (2C). - Prophylactic cryoprecipitate should not be routinely administered to non-bleeding children with decreased fibrinogen including prior to surgery.
-It may be considered for fibrinogen < 1 g/L for surgery at risk of significant bleeding or to critical sites (2C).
+- 1 Prophylactic FFP should not be administered to nonbleeding children with minor prolongation of the prothrombin time (PT) (2B)/activated partial thromboplastin time (APTT) including prior to surgery, although it may be considered for surgery to critical sites (2C). - 2 Prophylactic cryoprecipitate should not be routinely administered to non-bleeding children with decreased fibrinogen including prior to surgery.
+It may be considered for fibrinogen <1 g/l for surgery at risk of significant bleeding or to critical sites (2C).